V-Play-Games/V-Play-Games/README.md

 ## 🚀 About Me

-- 🎓 **Student** passionate about mobile development
+- 🎓 **Student** passionate about mobile and game development
-- 📱 **Android Developer** crafting native mobile experiences
+- 📱 **Android Developer** crafting native and interactive experiences
 - 💡 Always learning and exploring new technologies
-- 🎮 Interest in game-related projects and interactive applications
+- 🎮 Interested in both games and productivity tools
+- 🌱 Currently exploring 3D visualization & audio programming

 ---